Not Only Consistency: Enhance Test-Time Adaptation with Spatio-temporal Inconsistency for Remote Physiological Measurement: Experiments

 \subsection{HRV Estimation}

-Due to the absence of reliable BVP labels in VIPL and V4V, we conducted HRV experiments using the UBFC, PURE, and BUAA datasets, focusing on key metrics like LFnu, HFnu, and the LF/HF ratio.
-As shown in \cref{table: HRV}, We compared our CiCi approach against traditional methods, deep learning techniques, and TTA methods, including the rPPG-specific Bi-TTA.
-Our findings show that TTA methods consistently outperform other deep learning approaches and exceed Bi-TTA performance across all metrics, indicating that STTI enhances the model's ability to capture accurate pulse waveforms and adapt robustly to various scenarios.
+Due to the absence of reliable BVP labels in VIPL and V4V, we conducted HRV experiments using the UBFC, PURE, and BUAA datasets, focusing on key metrics including LFnu, HFnu, and the LF/HF ratio.
+As shown in Tab. \ref{table: HRV}, we compared CiCi approach against traditional methods, deep learning techniques, and TTA methods, including the rPPG-specific Bi-TTA.
+Our findings show that TTA methods consistently outperformed other deep learning approaches and exceeded Bi-TTA performance across all metrics, indicating that STTI enhanced the model's ability to capture accurate pulse waveforms and adapt robustly to various scenarios.